Table of Contents

 There are plenty of introductory books on Bayesian statistics for the social/biological sciences, but if you have the background provided by the previous two books, Gelman’s book is easily the best.
 I’ve also heard great things about Statistical Rethinking: A Bayesian Course with Examples in R and Stan by McElreath.

-It’s hard to recommend a good book on multivariate analysis, since most introductory books focus on multiple-ANOVA and hypothesis testing, both of which are basically useless, or act as encyclopedias of multivariate techniques without really explaining any of them.
+It’s hard to recommend a good book on multivariate statistics, since most introductory books focus on multivariate ANOVA and hypothesis testing, which are essentally useless, or act as encyclopedias of multivariate techniques without really explaining any of them.
 To my mind, there are four major lessons that someone should get out of a course on multivariate analysis (starting with the most important):

 - Inference is harder in high-dimensions.
 The sample sizes needed to properly estimate a normal distribution grow very quickly with the dimension of the data.
 If you measure 16 variables in a behavioral experiment, you don’t have enough data to estimate all of the covariances between them.
-Suck it up.
-This leaves two options: Use strong priors if you want to use interpretable parametric models, or try a more general machine learning approach at the expense of interpretability.
+This leaves two options: Use strong priors or regularization if you want to use interpretable parametric models, or try a more general machine learning approach at the expense of interpretability.

 - Matrix factorization.
 All linear multivariate techniques are just different kinds of matrix factorization.
 This includes the general linear model, PCA, ICA, factor analysis, k-means, and just about everything else.
 Don’t bother memorizing the details of a dozen different techniques, just understand the concept of matrix factorization and set whatever constraints make sense for your problem.

 - There is never. ever. ever. any reason to do a dozen or a hundred or a thousand hypothesis tests.
-If you find yourself doing a dozen or a hundred or a thousand t-tests, you’re analyzing your data wrong.
+Significance testing has terrible properties as a filter on high-dimensional datasets, and it is almost always better to replace large numbers of tests with a single model.
+This could be as simple as a regression model or an ANOVA, or something more complex like a hierarchical model encompassing a large number of smaller comparisons.
+The mass-univariate approach is never optimal, it’s just something researchers do when they don’t have the knowledge or ability to fit better models.
+If you find yourself doing a dozen or a hundred or a thousand t-tests, you’re almost certainly making a mistake.
 There may be exceptions, but I can’t think of any.
-No, your fMRI experiment is not an exception.
-No, your EEG experiment is not an exception.
-You’re doing it wrong.
+EEG is not an exception.
+FMRI is not an exception.

 - I find myself taking a machine learning approach more and more, especially in very high-dimensional problems where I don’t have a specific model in mind.
 Even if you don’t do ML yourself, it’s becoming common enough in most fields that everyone should have a basic understanding.
-For a fairly comprehensive and rigorous survey, I recommend
+For a fairly comprehensive and rigorous survey:

 - Gelman and Hill contains almost everything you need to know about applying generalized linear models, but if you find yourself needing a more technical understanding, then Dobson’s An Introduction to Generalized Linear Models is worth a read.